Unlock The Secret: In The Abc Model What Role Does A Prompt Fill And Why It Could Change Your Workflow Overnight

 4. Pair the prompt with a micro‑reward

-5. put to work technology wisely
+5. make use of technology wisely

 Set a phone reminder that plays a specific tone only when you’re near the gym.
 The sound becomes a cue in itself.